royyandzakiy/qt-qml-project/README.md

-# Qt/QML MVVM Project Template
+u# Qt/QML MVVM Project Template

 A ready-to-use boilerplate for building desktop applications with **Qt 6**, **QML**, and **C++** following the **MVVM** architectural pattern.